Walter Morgan (judge): Life and career

-His reputation continued to increase during this period, which stood him in good stead to take the position of Chief Justice at Calcutta, Bombay or Madras.
-With no opening at Calcutta or Bombay, Morgan was appointed Chief Justice of the Madras High Court, where he remained until 7 February 1879.
+As Chief Justice

+The pinnacle of his career came in 1866, when at the age of 45, he was appointed by royal Letters Patent to serve as the very first Chief Justice of the newly established High Court for the North-Western Provinces.
+Initially set up in Agra on 17 March 1866, the court operated under his leadership alongside five other initial judges and the first registrar, Mr. Simpson.
+Sir Walter Morgan faced the monumental and complex task of building a premier judicial institution from scratch.
+Under his strict guidance, the administrative infrastructure was systematically organized, the standards of the local judicial services were elevated, and a highly disciplined local Bar was formed.
+He commanded deep admiration from both British and Indian practitioners for his immense legal acumen and his unwavering, "untiring patience" on the bench.
+It was during the final leg of his tenure that the court began its transition of relocating its seat from Agra to Allahabad.

+Sir Walter Morgan concluded his historic tenure in Allahabad in November 1871, leaving behind a thriving institution that enjoyed the complete confidence of the public and the legal fraternity.
+His exceptional administrative and judicial success earned him a promotion to the prestigious office of Chief Justice of the Madras High Court, a position he held from 1871 until his retirement on February 7, 1879.
+After stepping down from active service, he returned to the United Kingdom.
 Although Morgan was respected during his time at Madras, he was not a loved figure to either the Bar or the public; some were critical of him, and he was perceived as 'chill' and 'colourless'.

-Morgan died in 1903, having lived at Eastbourne.
+Sir Walter Morgan passed away on 28 October 1906, at the age of 85, leaving behind a rich legacy as a founding pillar of India's provincial higher judiciary.

 Family

 Morgan's eldest son, Walter, married Caroline, daughter of John Hunter-Blair of the Madras Civil Service, and granddaughter of Sir David Hunter-Blair, 3rd Baronet.
 Fifth son Harington Morgan (d.
 1914), a barrister of the Middle Temple and judge in the Civil Courts of Justice in Sudan, married Lilian Elizabeth Lutley (daughter of Philip Lutley Sclater and Jane Anne Eliza, daughter of Sir David Hunter-Blair, 3rd Baronet); Lilian was therefore a first cousin of Caroline Hunter-Blair, mentioned above.